kendoodoo/tuberepair-python/README.md

-# TubeRepair custom backend, using Flask and Jinja2.
+# TubeRepair server, using Flask and Jinja2.
-- __A self-hosting solution to edit the backend to your likings.__
+- __A self-hosting solution, edit the backend to your likings.__
-- __Fetches API from Invidious with no API authentication needed.__
+- __Fetches API from Invidious with no key needed.__
 - Works from 1.0.0 to 1.2.1 (Classic YouTube soon!)
 - ⚠️ This project is usable now, but still in beta.
 You can help in [bag's discord](https://discord.bag-xml.com) ⚠️